-In 2018, a decision was made to convert the refinery to produce renewable diesel fuel by late 2020.
-After 2020, the facility will no longer use crude oil as a feedstock.
+In 2018, a decision was made to convert the refinery to produce renewable diesel fuel by mid-2020.
+Beginning in June 2020, the facility will no longer use crude oil as a feedstock.
 Renewable diesel fuel is likely to be shipped by rail and marketed in California.

 Davis Refinery: Meridian Energy Group is planning to construct a crude oil refinery in Billings County, east of the Fryburg Rail Facility in Belfield.
 The refinery is designed with an inlet oil capacity of 49,500 BPD.
 All refined products are expected to be marketed regionally with transportation taking place by truck and/or rail.
-Site preparation began in July 2018 with plant completion expected in 2021.
+Preliminary site preparation began in July 2018 with plant completion proposed in 2024.